AlleinMuffin/AI/README.md

 # AI Midi Music
-Music Transcription With Transformers.By Google Coco
+》》》Music Transcription With Transformers.By Google Colab。